 The feat from 1992 can't be repeated, and this is hardly Hubert's most urgent agenda.
 The band released what could be viewed the finest progressive/technical thrash metal album ever, and never faltered from their chosen path through the years staying on track, painstakingly following the twists and turns of the Mekong River all the way to its delta, into the sea and ocean, and far beyond where there's more waiting for them, be it "dancing on a volcano" or "walking in the shadows"...

-The story of the birth of Mekong Delta goes that Ralf Hubert, upon hearing Metallica’s Ride the Lightning, said that he liked what he had heard, but thought that he could do it better.
+The story of the birth of Mekong Delta says that Ralf Hubert, after being introduced to Metallica’s Ride the Lightning, said that he liked what he had heard, but thought that he could do it better.
 Better, for Hubert, a classically trained musician and a nimble bass player, who had seen too many amateurish heavy metal bands in his capacity as a record producer and the owner of Aaarrg Records, meant more technical and better rooted in music theory.
 This makes for a good anecdote, but it is misleading in that it doesn’t capture the appeal of the band’s music.
 While a flawed band, the early Mekong Delta went far beyond playing merely an excessively technical type of thrash metal.
 Their best albums of that era often evoke a bizarrely alien sort of mood, worthy of the late 80s Voivod.